 6.43.2 Guidance to language users

+Follow the guidelines of TR 24772-1 clause 6.43.5.

 Do not make assumptions about the values of parameters.

 Do not assume that the calling or receiving function will be range checking a parameter.
-It is always safest to not make any assumptions about parameters used in C libraries.
+Therefore, check parameters in both the calling and receiving routines unless knowledge about the calling or receiving routines indicates that this is not needed.
 Because performance is sometimes cited as a reason to use C, parameter checking in both the calling and receiving functions is considered a waste of time.
 Since the calling routine may have better knowledge of the values a parameter can hold, it may be considered the better place for checks to be made as there are times when a parameter doesn’t need to be checked since other factors may limit its possible values.
 However, since the receiving routine understands how the parameter will be used and it is good practice to check all inputs, it makes sense for the receiving routine to check the value of parameters.
-Therefore, in C it is difficult to create a blanket statement as to where the parameter checks should be made and as a result, parameter checks are recommended in both the calling and receiving routines unless knowledge about the calling or receiving routines dictates that this isn’t needed.
+Therefore, in C it is difficult to create a blanket statement as to where the parameter checks should be made.

 6.44 Inter-language Calling [DJS]

+6.44.1 Applicability to language

 The C Standard defines the calling conventions, data layout, error handing and return conventions needed to use C from another language.
-Ada has developed a guideline and Fortran has included a Clause 15 that explain how to call C functions.
+Ada has developed a standard for interfacing with C. Fortran has included a Clause 15 that explains how to call C functions.
+Calls from C into other languages become the responsibility of the programmer.

+6.44.2 Guidance to language users

+Follow the guidelines of TR 24772-1 clause 6.44.5.

+Minimize the use of those issues known to be error-prone when interfacing from C, such as passing character strings, passing multi-dimensional arrays to a column major language, interfacing with other parameter formats such as call by reference or name and receiving return codes.
+(Clive to verify)

 6.45 Dynamically-linked Code and Self-modifying Code [NYY]